linkedin Heading link

 “Hello Abigail, I see that you attended the College of Business at UIC.
 What did you like best about UIC?
 I would like to connect and learn more about your role at Barilla America.
 I look forward to connecting.
 Thank you”

 Reaching out to a former co-worker for a referral:

 “Hello John, how are you?
 I can’t believe it’s already been a year since we interned at GM.
 I see that you’re connected to a Mr. Darren Jones.
 Would you be willing to introduce me to him?
 I would like to learn more about his role at BMW.
 Thank you.”

-- Salary insights on jobs which come from employers and estimated salaries from members submitted privately.
+- Salary insights on jobs come from employers and private submissions from members.

-- How You Match feature analyzes your education, skills, years of experience and current job title to see if you’re a fit with desired job titles.
+- The How You Match feature analyzes your education, skills, years of experience, and current job title to see if you’re a fit with desired job titles.

 - The “Find Nearby” feature scans nearby devices during events, meetings and conferences.
 Try starting a conversation digitally and then introduce yourself.
 Use your phone and click on “My Network” and then “Find Nearby.”